sagea/memory.loc.gov-image-previewer/README.md

 # memory.loc.gov-image-previewer
-Adds a preview image for each link on memory.loc.gov
+Adds a preview image for .tif link on memory.loc.gov

+### Development
+1. Clone Repo
+2. run "npm install" in terminal

+### Build for prod
+1. run "gulp" in terminal